 On occasion the injuries some wildlife sustain cause them permanent disability and they can't be returned to the wild.
 These patients are evaluated for both health and temperament.
 The Tamarack staff then work to place candidates in an appropriate licensed setting.
 Some can act as foster parents for orphaned young at a rehabilitation center.
 Others become ambassadors of their breed and are placed with Zoos or Nature Centers.
 Often a young Red-tailed Hawk or Screech Owl takes to glove training and shines as the star of an education program.

 Tamarack has an impressive release rate.
 Of the admissions that survive the first 24 hours, typically over 70% are released.
 Our greatest success is seeing a wild animal returned to its home.
 With birds, this can be quite dramatic and breathtaking as they return to the open sky.

 A crew of assistants, educators, interns, volunteers, and work-study college students feed and care for the wildlife, and manage the other daily needs of the facility.
-Also assisting the center's staff are Wildlife First Responders and Transporters.
-These trained volunteers remotely access phone messages left at the center regarding injured wildlife or other questions.
+Also assisting the center's staff are wildlife dispatchers, Wildlife First Responders and Transporters.
+Dispatchers are trained volunteers who remotely access phone messages left at the center regarding injured wildlife or other questions.
 They then evaluate the situation and suggest how to handle it.
+First Responders and Transporters volunteer to transport injured wildlife to the center.
 Tamarack's hands-on Board of Directors see to such behind the scene details as fund-raising, promotion and finances.